cruisen/cli-calc/CONTRIBUTING.md

 # Pull Request

-PR's are welcome.
-Thank you for considering teh effort :-)
+* PR's are welcome.
+Thank you for considering the effort :-)
+* Or just simply raise an [issue](https://github.com/cruisen/cli-calc/issues/new/choose).

 # TLDR
 In summary, if you want to contribute to cli-calc, the simplest way is to: